 GRAMMY award-winning artists Taj Mahal and Keb’ Mo’ played an active role in producing Spectacular Class with Taj Mahal credited as Executive Producer and Keb' Mo' as the Producer.
 In addition to its digital release, the album will also be available on CD and vinyl.

 "That's my Wonderboy, the Wunderkind.
 Jontavious is a great new voice of the 21st century in the acoustic blues.”

-Hailing from Greenville, Ga., Jontavious grew up singing gospel music at the Mount Pilgrim Baptist Church with his grandfather.
-At the age of 14, he came across a YouTube video of Muddy Waters playing “Hoochie Coochie Man” and was hooked.
-That’s when he set his course on the blues.
-All types -- Delta, Piedmont, Texas, gospel.
-As a fingerpicker, flat-picker and slide player.
-On guitar, harmonica, banjo and cigar box.
+Hailing from Greenville, Georgia, Willis grew up singing Gospel music at the Mount Pilgrim Baptist Church with his grandfather.
+Since an early age, he had the talent and passion for the music and the ability to sharpen his skills fast.
+At the age of 14, he came across a YouTube video of Muddy Waters playing “Hoochie Coochie Man” and was instantly hooked on the blues.

 What do the blues mean to you?